-This year, we hosted both Thanksgiving and Christmas for the second time.
+Since then we’ve Thanksgiving, Hanukah, Passover, Sukkot, and pretty much everything else.
+It’s funny how adult hood happens slowly… and then all at once.
 And because we were past the panic and freak out of the first hosting, we started to step into our role as real adults in the family.
 Real adults who bring out the good china, and the cut glass, and the big serving dishes to host the big holiday meals.
 As we did that, I started to realize the gaps in our collection.
-We had beautiful interesting smaller pieces from my grandmother, but all the serveware I had picked was deadly boring (and dullAF is really not my jam).
+We had beautiful interesting smaller pieces from my grandmother, but all the serveware I had picked was deadly boring (and dull AF is really not my jam).

 Not Timeless, Beautiful

-I have learned over the years that I like anything I can ROYGBIV.
-Because putting things in rainbow order is the most satisfying feeling there is.
+I have learned over the years that I like anything I can ROYGBIV, because putting things in rainbow order is the most satisfying feeling there is.
 So I want these rainbow tapas bowls, so I can ROYGBIV them over and over for the rest of my life.

 I’m clearly into lush botanicals right now, but it goes with all my grandmother’s stuff, so I’m not mad about it.
 This tray is perfect for serving things at brunch.
 Though as my grandmother taught me, life is short, so eat off your bone china whenever you feel like it.

 I’m a tea drinker, but David makes himself drip coffee every morning.
 And somehow it never seems to not be on our counter.
 The one we have looks decent, but I’d like to kick it up a notch with something designed to be on display—and something that will always be clean, once you throw the coffee filter out and toss the mug in the sink.

 I love that this serving bowl has personality, but is also enough of a neutral that I can pair it with other wild patterns as a simpler note.
 It comes in a variety of colors, but I’m really feeling this blue-on-blue toned dish.